TheCodingDojo/algorithms/schedules/data_structures.md

  * Retrieves the data of the second to last node in this list.
  * - Time: (?).
  * - Space: (?).
- * @return {any} The data of the second to last node or null if there is no
+ * @returns {any} The data of the second to last node or null if there is no
  *    second to last node.
  */
 secondToLast() {